phillipchan2/web-dev-email-templates/README.md

 gulp
 ```

+It will now watch for changes for all the components.
+However, [gulp will have issues watching newly created files](https://github.com/gulpjs/gulp/issues/651)

 *Hooray*, we're watching for all changes now and 1) inline styling 2) applying global styling 3) wrapping it Hubspot base 4) spitting out all the html in `dist.html` and `test.html`

 #### Hubspot Variables